confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 LEAST(col1, col2...)
 ```

-The highest non-null value among a variable number of comparable columns.
+The lowest non-null value among a variable number of comparable columns.
 If comparing columns of different numerical types, use [CAST](#cast) to first
 cast them to be of the same type.